Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Experiments

-\paragraph{Efficient Weighted Hashing} When $L$ is large, a {naive} implementation of \Cref{alg:weighted_sketch} would be prohibitively slow.
-In particular, the ``extended'' vector $\bar{\bv{a}}$ has length $n\cdot L$, and we must apply a hash function to every non-zero entry in that vector.
-Let $\mathcal{A} = \{i: \bv{a}[i]\neq 0\}$ as before, so $|\mathcal{A}|$ is equal to the number of non-zero values in $\bv{a}$.
-If each hash computation is considered unit cost, this amounts to a runtime of $O(|\mathcal{A}|m\cdot L)$, which is too large since $L$ is chosen larger than $n$.
 Fortunately, it is possible to improve this cost to $O(|\mathcal{A}|m\cdot \log L) = O(|\mathcal{A}|m\cdot \log n) $ using techniques for speeding up weighted MinHash sketches.
 Such techniques have been heavily studied in recent years \cite{Ioffe:2010,WuLiChen:2019,HaeuplerManasseTalwar:2014,Shrivastava:2016}.
-The savings are significant, reducing the computation cost of sketching to nearly linear in the input size for each of our $m$ samples.
-Among faster methods, we suggest specifically employing the simple ``active index'' technique, which was first introduced in \cite{GollapudiPanigrahy:2006}.
-The rough idea is that when hashing non-zero entries in a particular length $L$ block of $\bv{\bar{a}}$, there is no need to hash all non-zero indices in that block.
-We can skip over large sections of indices by observing that if $z$ is the minimum hash value generated so far, the next index where a lower hash value will be seen is distributed as a \emph{geometric random variable} with parameter $z$.
-We can efficiently sample from the geometric distribution (e.g., using a built-in Python routine) and skip ahead to that index.
+The savings are significant, reducing the computation cost of sketching to nearly-linear in the size of the input for each of our $m$ samples.
+Among faster methods, we specifically employ the simple ``active index'' technique, which was first introduced in \cite{GollapudiPanigrahy:2006}.
+The rough idea is that, when hashing non-zero entries in a particular length $L$ block of $\bv{\bar{a}}$, there is no need to hash all non-zero indices in that block.
+We can skip over large sections of indices by observing that if $z$ is the minimum hash value generated so far, the next index where a lower hash value will be seen is a distributed as a \emph{geometric random variable} with parameter $z$.
+We can sample from the geometric distribution efficiently (e.g. using a built-in Python routine) and skip ahead to that index.
 It is possible to prove that the expected cost of this approach is just $O(\log L)$ per block.
 See the exposition in \cite{ManasseMcSherryTalwar:2010} for further details.

 Since initially releasing this paper, we became aware of even faster implementations of weighted MinHash that reduce the runtime to $O(|\mathcal{A}| + m\log m)$, which is nearly linear in the number of non-zeros in the vector being sketched \cite{ertl2018bagminhash,christiani2020dartminhash}.
 Such methods should be able to be adapted for use in our inner product sketching application, although we leave further exploration to future work.